 Indy violent felon found guilty for stealing nearly $1M in bank fraud scheme

-INDIANAPOLIS (WISH) — An Indianapolis violent felon recieved a guilty verdict after police found drugs in his socks, gun parts, and stolen checks worth nearly $1 million in a stolen car following a traffic stop in 2023.
+INDIANAPOLIS (WISH) — An Indianapolis violent felon received a guilty verdict after police found drugs in his socks, gun parts, and stolen checks worth nearly $1 million in a stolen car following a traffic stop in 2023.

-Derrick Barbour, 27, was convicted by a federal jury after a four-day trial for unlawful possession of a machinegun, being a felon-in-possession of a firearm, unlawful possession of a USPS Arrow Key, possession of stolen mail, and bank fraud, a release said on Wednesday.
+Derrick Barbour, 27, was convicted by a federal jury after a four-day trial for unlawful possession of a machine gun, being a felon-in-possession of a firearm, unlawful possession of a U.S. Postal Service Arrow Key, possession of stolen mail, and bank fraud, a release said on Wednesday.

-According to court documents, Indianapolis Metropolitan Police Department officers stopped a Cheverolet Impala that was previously reported stolen in the early morning hours on Feb.
+According to court documents, Indianapolis Metropolitan Police Department officers stopped a Chevrolet Impala that was previously reported stolen in the early morning hours on Feb.
 10, 2023.

 Barbour, who was driving the Impala, refused to get out of the vehicle despite officers instructions.